formigas/formigas-flutter-bricks/README.md

 # formigas Flutter Bricks

-This repository contains templates in the form of mason bricks that allow for plug-and-play setup of features for existing projects.
+This repository contains templates in the form of mason bricks that allow for plug-and-play setup of a new project or features for existing projects

-#### Don't have a flutter project yet?
-No problem checkout [formigas Flutter Core][core_repo_link] for an app template with the most important features.

 ## Bricks

+- [core][core_repo_link]: an app template with the most important features.

 - [feature][feature_repo_link]: a brick that provides the files and structure for a feature how we implement it at [formigas][formigas_link]